data-fun/3d-genome-builder/README.md

 ## Map quantitative values to the 3D model

-To add quantitative values to the model run :
+To add quantitative values to the model run:

 ```
-python ./scripts/map_parameter.py --pdb "path/to/structure.pdb" --BedGraph path/to/annotation.bedgraph --output path/to/output.pdb
+python ./scripts/map_parameter.py --pdb path/to/structure.pdb --bedgraph path/to/annotation.bedgraph --output path/to/output.pdb
 ```

-The quantitative values need to be in a bedgraph file formatted with 4 columns (chromosome/start/stop/value):
+Quantitative values should be formatted in a 4-column bedgraph file (chromosome/start/stop/value):

 ```
 chr1	0	50000	116.959